Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- In 50% of Florida International's games this season (3/6), the teams combined to score more than Saturday's total of 66.
+- Florida International's games have gone over 65.5 points in three of six chances this season.

-- The two teams combine to score 63.5 points per game, 2.5 less than the total in this contest.
+- The two teams combine to average 63.5 points per game, two less than the over/under in this contest.

-- This contest's over/under is 7.0 points more than the 59 these two squads combine to surrender per game this season.
+- This contest's total is 6.5 points greater than the 59 these two squads combine to surrender per game this season.

-- The Thundering Herd and their opponents score an average of 58.5 points per game, 7.5 fewer than Saturday's total.
+- Thundering Herd games have an average total of 58.5 points this season, seven fewer than Saturday's over/under.

 Marshall Stats and Trends

-- Marshall has three wins against the spread in seven games this year.
+- Marshall has played seven games, with three wins against the spread.

 - The Thundering Herd have yet to cover the spread this season when favored by 21.5 points or more.

-- Marshall's games this year have hit the over on five of seven set point totals (71.4%).
+- Marshall's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).

-- Marshall is 2-2 against the spread and 3-1 overall this season when the team records more than 36.4 points.
+- Marshall is 2-2 against the spread and 3-1 overall this season when the team puts up more than 36.4 points.

-- The Thundering Herd have turned the ball over 19 times this season, 15 more turnovers than the Panthers have forced (4).
+- The Thundering Herd have turned the ball over 15 more times (19 total) than the Panthers have forced a turnover (4) this season.

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.